You can sell courses in 2 ways to your students.

 You can start with a small niche topic and create a simple 1-2 hour course.
 You don't need to be an expert

-You don't have to worry about creating new contents for your students.
+You don't have to worry about creating new content for your students.
 As long as a sale happens, you are good to go.

 Revenue limited to sales: